grigorasirina/EventManager/README.md

 ## 📄 License

-This project is for educational and assessment purposes.
+This project is for commercial development only.